Skip to main content

 }

 This is a sample response that the script receives if there is no issue with the backup mount or Phoenix Backup Store after RMAN completes writing Oracle RMAN backup successfully.
-The successful PUT request also updates the Phoenix Backup Store services to create a ZFS snapshot of the Oracle RMAN backup and upload the snapshot to the Druva Cloud.
+The successful PUT request also updates the Phoenix Backup Store services to create a ZFS recovery point of the Oracle RMAN backup and upload the recovery point to the Druva Cloud.
 The JSON object is returned with an error if there is an issue with the backup mount or with the Phoenix Backup Store configuration.

 9. After the Oracle RMAN backup is written successfully on the Phoenix Backup Store, the PUT request updates Phoenix Backup Store services that:

-• Create a ZFS snapshot of the Oracle RMAN backup.
+• Create a ZFS recovery point of the Oracle RMAN backup.

-• Apply the time-stamp of the PUT request to the snapshot.
+• Apply the time-stamp of the PUT request to the recovery point.

-• Upload the snapshot to the Druva Cloud.
-The snapshot serves as a snapshot, and it is retained on the Druva Cloud based on the retention policy.
+• Upload the recovery point to the Druva Cloud.
+The recovery point serves as a recovery point, and it is retained on the Druva Cloud based on the retention policy.

-Note: The Phoenix Backup Store deletes the ZFS snapshot after it successfully uploads it to the Druva Cloud.
+Note: The Phoenix Backup Store deletes the ZFS recovery point after it successfully uploads it to the Druva Cloud.

 In addition to the API requests listed above, Phoenix Backup Store provides one more API call that a Database Administrator can use to delete the data downloaded from the Druva Cloud.

-When a snapshot is downloaded from the Druva Cloud:
+When a recovery point is downloaded from the Druva Cloud:

 • It is unpacked and downloaded as an Oracle RMAN backup